 The scales you pick and the properties you set for the cache are the tiling scheme.
-Each cache has a tiling scheme file you can import when you create new caches so all your caches use the same tile sizes and scales.
+Each cache has a tiling scheme file you can import when you create caches so all your caches use the same tile sizes and scales.
 This can help the performance of your web applications that contain more than one cached service.
-Optionally, you can choose to use the well-known tiling scheme of ArcGIS Online, Google Maps, and Bing Maps so you can easily overlay your caches with these online mapping services.
+Optionally, you can use the well-known tiling scheme of ArcGIS Online, Google Maps, and Bing Maps so you can easily overlay your caches with these online mapping services.

 Can I cache all my maps?

 A map cache represents a snapshot of your map at one point in time.
 Because of this, caches work best with maps that do not change frequently.
 These include street maps, imagery, and terrain maps.

 If your data tends to change, you might still be able to use the caching tools to periodically update the cache.
 You can schedule these updates to occur automatically.
 To understand whether your frequently changing map can still be cached, it helps to ask these questions:

 How up to date does my map need to be?